-In 2018 we've been blown away by what new ground the Maranello-based manufacturer breaks in terms of striking design, luxury appointments and raw, unadulterated power beneath the bonnet.
-But no matter what new fandangled contraptions you can load a vehicle up with - no matter how far technological advances push the needle to the right - nothing, absolutely nothing, will compare to the days of yore, when a prancing horse on your bonnet meant something truly special.
+We're constantly blown away by the new ground the Maranello-based manufacturer breaks in striking design, luxury appointments and raw, unadulterated power beneath the bonnet.
+But no matter what new fandangled contraptions you load a vehicle up with – no matter how far technological advances push the needle to the right – nothing, absolutely nothing, will compare to the days of yore, when a prancing horse on your bonnet meant something truly special.
 In short: newer isn't always better, and nothing compares to a vintage 'rari.
 And when it comes to the best of the stable, you can't go past the beasts on this list.

 It’s not often that one car can be credited with changing the motoring world as we know it, but if anything comes close, it’s this.
 While many will confidently proffer that it was the Ford Motor Company nearly bankrupting itself in order to develop the GT40, a move born of a fervent grudge against Enzo Ferrari that changed the course (or, rather, Corsa) of racing history forever, it was this very car that spurred Ford’s winning streak at the coveted Le Mans 24-hour race in the first place.